acciojob/portfolio-page-harsh3195/README.md

  - Write your name in heading element
  - Provide a link to your linkedIn profile through anchor tags and give label of your choice
  - Create different sections using 'section' tag, one for your skills and one for your projects.
 Give them the ids- ""skills"", ""projects""
- - The projects should be listed in an unordered list
+ - The projects sould be listed in an unordered list

  `CSS part is optional.`